lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/1_SQL/README.md

 ## for RDS - pick your DB engine

-There are two cateogories - open source or commercial (the latter requires a commercial DB license).
+There are two cateogories of relational database engines for RDS - open source or commercial (the latter requires a commercial DB license).
 Research the features and select the DB platform based on your application's needs.
 The list below summarizes these choices:

 - Open Source
   - **Amazon Aurora** - built for cloud